 DS Loader commands the executing player to perform player communications.
 This command includes a URL where the player should post data.
 This address is typically HTTP, but HTTPS is also supported.
 In response to posting the data, the server will return a HTTP redirect to a location where the player can fetch the latest sequence meta data.

-All player communications from the server is digitally signed and verified.
+All player communications from the server are digitally signed and verified.

 We refer to media (and other data types) as BLOBs.
 They are stored in Blobstores.